 Bernick was the EDD director from 1999 through January 2004.
 He is a graduate of Harvard College, Oxford University (Balliol College), and the Boalt Hall law school at the University of California, Berkeley.

-Since joining the Milken Institute, Bernick has been active in workforce projects throughout California, including projects of workforce preparation tied to major infrastructure projects, skills upgrading for low wage workers, training for the emerging health care workforce, and training tied to the rapidly growing social media/internet commerce firms.
-He hosts an Autism Job Club for adults with autism and is on the board of the Specialist Guild, a software testing business for persons with autism.
+Since joining the Milken Institute, Bernick has been active in workforce projects throughout California, including projects of job placement for the long term unemployed, workforce preparation tied to major infrastructure projects, skills upgrading for low wage workers, training for the emerging health care workforce, and training tied to the rapidly growing social media/internet commerce firms.
+He hosts an Autism Job Club for adults with autism and is on the board of AASCEND, the adult autism group of Northern California.

-Bernick’s most recent book is "The Autism Job Club" (2015), with Richard Holden, which sets out individual and collective strategies to improve employment among the growing neurodiverse workforce.
+Bernick’s most recent book is "The Autism Job Club" (second edition, 2018), with Richard Holden, which sets out individual and collective strategies to improve employment among the growing neurodiverse workforce.
 He is the author of three previous books on employment: "The Dreams of Jobs" (1985), "Urban Illusions" (1987) and "Job Training That Gets Results" (2006).
 He is also the author of "Transit Villages in the 21st Century" (1996) with UC Berkeley Professor Robert Cervero.
-Bernick writes a weekly posting on jobs in California for the statewide business blog Fox and Hounds, and is a contributing editor to Zocalo Public Square.
+Bernick writes a monthly column on employment for Forbes.com, and in recent years has been a contributing editor to Zocalo Public Square and contributor to the Fox & Hounds site.